ampl/mp/doc/source/modeling-efficiency.rst

 that are relevant to the current MP implementation.
 Future versions may automate some of these reformulations.

+A general treatment of this topic is provided in *E. Klotz and A.M.
+Newman.
+Practical guidelines for solving difficult mixed integer linear programs.
+Surveys in Operations Research and Management Science 18(1-2) 18-32* and related literature.

 Simplification of logic
 ************************